 - Openness with the right buyer

-Further the record review or due diligence process (Review), when the buyer asks for details about the business to help assess reasonableness to buy.
-As the intermediary, I will assist with this process working between the parties and providing platforms for document sharing and guidance for reasonableness.
+When a buyer asks for details about the business, further records may be needed.
+As an intermediary, I can assist with this process by working between the parties, providing platforms for document sharing, and guidance for reasonableness.

-The seller may also be reviewing the credit worthiness, if seller financing has been requested to provide some financing.
+The seller may also wish to review the credit worthiness of the buyer if seller financing has been requested.

-During this Review, a contingency of the agreement to buy/sell, other determinations may be necessary such as allocation of purchase price, lease agreements, and plans for transition post sale.
+During this review, a contingency of the agreement to buy/sell, other determinations may be necessary such as allocation of purchase price, lease agreements, financing, franchise relationships, and plans for transition post sale.

-My professional assistance is often engaged with lenders to secure proper documentation to support the lending decision.
+Clients often engage my professional assistance with lenders to secure proper documentation to support the lending decision.

-Finally, as we approach close on the sale, a neutral escrow agent and transaction attorney, will ask the parties to sign off to close, ensuring payment for services s/he is to provide for drafting closing documents, holding and distributing funds held in escrow.
-(Note – from time to time there are other formats, professionals engaged in this process.
+Finally, as we approach close on the sale, a neutral escrow agent and/or transaction attorney will ask the parties to sign off at closing, ensuring appropriate payment for all services provided for drafting closing documents, holding and distributing funds.
+(Note – from time to time there are other formats and professionals engaged in this process.)

-Throughout, the parties should be engaging their own accountant and attorney for professional opinions and assistance.
+Throughout, the parties should engage their own accountant and attorney for professional opinions and assistance.